tecris/continuous-delivery/README.md

 Go to http://localhost:8080/planets

 ### Continuous delivery
-1. With wildfly and MySQL
+1. With Wildfly and MySQL
  * `mvn clean verify -Pcd-mysql`
-1. With wildfly and PostgreSQL
+1. With Wildfly and PostgreSQL
  * `mvn clean verify -Pcd-postgres`

-1. Use `-Dmaven.buildNumber.doCheck=false` if project contains local changes
+ Use `-Dmaven.buildNumber.doCheck=false` if project contains local changes